Generic Name: Pegloticase (peg LOE ti kase)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - You may have more gout attacks after you first start taking pegloticase.
-Do not stop taking this medicine.
+Do not stop taking pegloticase.
 You may be given other drugs to keep you from having these gout attacks.
 Talk with your doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using pegloticase while you are pregnant.